 Should I incorporate my small business in Ontario?

-Incorporation usually starts making sense when you can leave meaningful profit in the company each year, often $30,000 or more after paying yourself, or when liability protection matters for your industry.
+Incorporation usually starts making sense when you can leave meaningful profit in the company each year, usually somewhere between $9,000 and $26,000 after paying yourself depending on your personal income, or when liability protection matters for your industry.
 If you spend everything the business earns, the tax advantage mostly disappears and the extra costs usually outweigh the benefits.

 What is the small business tax rate in Ontario in 2026?